Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `attachments`

+*Read-only*.
 A table with friendly named access to all supported attachments.

 **Returns**: